blurHY/HorizonSpider/README.md

 Then zeronet processes them, and downloads those zites.

-The crawler continues to traversal `siteList` and crawls newly downloaded sites to get more links
+It continues to traversal `siteList` and crawls newly downloaded sites to get more links

-It will store data in mongodb as cache for faster access.
+Currently **I'm refactoring it** to completely move it to Elasticsearch

 ## Usage